2006 Winter Paralympics

-The 2006 Winter Paralympic Games (Giochi paralimpici invernali del 2006), the ninth Paralympic Winter Games, took place in Turin, Italy from 10 to 19 March 2006.
+The 2006 Winter Paralympic Games (Giochi paralimpici invernali del 2006), the ninth Paralympic Winter Games, took place in Turin, Italy, from 10 to 19 March 2006.
 These were the first Winter Paralympic Games to be held in Italy.
 They were also the first Paralympics to use the new Paralympics logo.

-Italy will host the Winter Paralympics again in 2026, scheduled to be held in Milan and Cortina d'Ampezzo.
+20 years later, Italy will host the Winter Paralympics again in 2026, scheduled to be held in Milan and Cortina d'Ampezzo.

 Medal count

 The top 10 NPCs by number of gold medals are listed below.
 The host nation (Italy) is highlighted.

 Sports

 The Games featured 58 medal events in five disciplines of four sports.
 As with other Paralympic Games, medals are awarded for each classification within each event.
 The sport of wheelchair curling made its Paralympic debut at these games.